Healthy Air, Healthy Living

 Improving ventilation within the home is essential for protecting health.
 Though redesigned indoor cookstoves and fuels that reduce IAP emissions are available, the adoption of these new stove types and fuels has been slow due to pervasive cultural norms and culinary practices, high purchase costs, and the unstable availability of improved fuels.
 Improving ventilation, however, extends the protection of improved stoves and fuels, without requiring families to abruptly alter their traditional cooking preferences or access specialized fuels.

-Following the completion of Healthy Air, Healthy Housing, the risk of respiratory disease attributable to IAP exposure will be reduced by 70% for over 250 residents.
+Following the completion of Healthy Air, Healthy Living, the risk of respiratory disease attributable to IAP exposure will be reduced by 70% for over 250 residents.
 Through a series of IAP and respiratory health trainings, ARCHIVE and its partner will raise awareness among thousands of community members about the connection between IAP exposure and disease, and the simple strategies that reduce exposure in the home.

 The health problems associated with indoor air pollution are not restricted to Ethiopia.
 This issue can be addressed on a global scale; housing modifications can serve as a model to be replicated in other locales with a similarly urgent need for curbing IAP-related illness.